Social Proof: A Successful Marketer’s Most Powerful Tool

 Why Kitty Genovese was murdered while 38 people watched her being stabbed to death and did nothing?
 Why it would be harder for the Queen of England to influence you than someone from your grad school?
-Social proof is the answer to many of these questions.
+The answer is Social proof.

 Social proof is the phenomenon whereby we decide what the correct behaviour is based on those around us.
 It is considered to be one of the strongest tools of influence and persuasion.
 There are certain circumstances under which social proof works better than others, such as when the correct course of action is uncertain or when we perceive ourselves to be similar to those already engaging in the behaviour.

 This article will aim to examine the cases in which social proof is the most effective persuasion tactic available, outline how it can be used in marketing and suggest reasons why the phenomenon is more relevant now than it has ever been.

 Uncertainty, Similarity, Attractiveness, and Desirability

 As sales consultant Robert Cavett famously stated, “95 % of people are imitators and only 5% initiators, people are persuaded more by the actions of others than by any proof we can offer.”
 Many might be sceptical of this statement.
 Surely, people have their own clearly established preferences and act accordingly?